Shalmaneser II

-Shalmaneser II (Salmānu-ašarēd II, inscribed ^{md}SILIM-ma-nu-MAŠ/SAG, meaning "Being peaceful is foremost") was the king of Assyria in 1030–1019 BC, the 93rd to appear on the Khorsabad copy of the Assyrian Kinglist, although he has been apparently carelessly omitted altogether on the Nassouhi copy.
+Shalmaneser II (Salmānu-ašarēd II, inscribed ^{md}SILIM-ma-nu-MAŠ/SAG, meaning "Being peaceful is foremost") was the king of Assyria in 1030–1019 BC, the 93rd to appear on the Khorsabad copy of the Assyrian king list although he has been apparently carelessly omitted altogether on the Nassouhi copy.

 Biography

 Schroeder’s line art for the KAV 21 list of Eponyms showing the twelve years of Shalmaneser II and his immediate successors.

 In recent years, there has been a trend towards reading the SILIM in his name as sal rather than šul on philological grounds.
-He succeeded his father, Aššur-nāṣir-apli I and ruled for 12 years according to the Assyrian Kinglist and confirmed by a heavily damaged fragment of an eponym list (pictured).
+He succeeded his father, Aššur-nāṣir-apli I, and ruled for 12 years according to the Assyrian king list and confirmed by a heavily damaged fragment of an eponym list (pictured).
 Of the twelve limmu officials listed, only the names of the first two have been substantially preserved, that of Shalmaneser himself, who took the eponymy in his first year, and MU.ŠID-mu-šab-[ši].
 The twelfth entry ša ar[ki si...] indicates that the limmu "which is after" (the previous name) either suggesting that the original from which this list was copied was defective in this place or the gap in the office coincides with a period of turbulence.

-In the Synchronistic Kinglist he is listed beside his Babylonian counterpart, Eulmash-shakin-shumi (1004–988 BC) of the Bῑt-Bazi dynasty, an unlikely pairing reflecting perhaps the isolation of the two kingdoms at the time.
+In the Synchronistic King List he is listed beside his Babylonian counterpart, Eulmash-shakin-shumi (1004–988 BC) of the Bῑt-Bazi dynasty, an unlikely pairing reflecting perhaps the isolation of the two kingdoms at the time.
 In all likelihood, he reigned concurrently with Nabu-shum-libur (1033–1026 BC) and Simbar-shipak (1025–1008 BC), whose reigns were characterized by droughts, crop failures and incursions by Arameans, migrating under the pressure from climate change.
 The later king, Aššur-dān II (935–912 BC), recalled Shalmaneser 's own losses to this tribal group:

+[...who] from the time of Shalmaneser, king of [Assyria, my forefather], had destroyed [people of Assyria by …] and murder, had sold [all] their [sons (and) daughters].

 Another retrospective reference can probably be found in an inscription of Ashurnasirpal II unless it refers to the earlier king by this name.
 It relates "I repossessed the cities of Sinabu (and) Tidu—fortresses which Salmānu-ašarēd, king of Assyria, a prince who preceded me, had garrisoned against the land of Nairi (and) which the Arameans had captured by force."